 2. No scope for financial analysis

-Not knowing this means that Mrs. Pay cannot know how well or badly her business is doing.
 The best way to know if you are improving is by comparing current performance with past performance, and the single entry system simply does not facilitate this.

 3. Unscientific and inconsistent

 As mentioned before, the single entry system of accounting does not subscribe to a set of fixed rules and formats, unlike the double entry system of accounting.